AqwamCreates/DataPredict/docs/API/Models/QuantileRegression.md

 #### Parameters:

-* setRegularizer: The regularizer to be used.
+* Regularizer: The regularizer to be used.

 ### setSolver()